SABS-Group-1/pkmodelling/README.md

 In order to solve the model you specified above, you initialise a Solution class and run the solve method.
-The standard initial values are 0 for the drug concentration in each compartment and a timespan of [0,1) divided into 1000 time steps.
+The standard initial values are 0 for the drug concentrations in all compartments and a timespan of [0,1), divided into 1000 time steps.

 ```
 sol = pk.solution.Solution(model=model)